tunroam/paper/report/500result.md

 - How would a client communicate to the AP its VPN endpoint?
 - What modifications or configurations are required to an authentication (802.1x) server to enable this protocol?

-We showed that the client is able to communicate the VPN endpoint using the EAP identity field.
+We showed that the client is able to communicate the VPN endpoint using the *[802.1x identity]*.
 This requires modifications to the authentication server, without changing to authentication client (`hostapd`) or supplicant (e.g. smartphone).